 *Prefers August Start

-Pilgrim Terrace Urban Farms operates as a social service provider for Pilgrim Terrace Housing (Property).
+Pilgrim Terrace Urban Farms operates as a social service provider for Pilgrim Terrace Apartment Homes (Property).
 We provide free services to low-income seniors and individuals with disabilities.
 Our senior care program addresses malnutrition and social isolation through daily nutritious meals, social engagement, nutritional education, and fresh, living produce grown at our on-site urban farm.
-The fellow will engage with residents and volunteers as they manage the onsite compost piles, plant and maintain the farm, and support onsite aeroponic towers.
-They will also do outreach to the community through tabling at local events, and educational programming.
-They may also help with evaluation of service efforts and in collecting feedback from the community being served.
+The fellow will engage with residents and volunteers as they manage the onsite compost piles, plant and maintain the farm, work with microgreens, and support onsite aeroponic towers.
+They will also do outreach to the community through tabling at local events and developing & facilitating interactive workshops.
+They may communicate with our farmers about recent and future produce and help maintain inventory of our stock.
+They will also check weights of farm boxes to quantify and offer consistent value.
+They may also help gather informal, in-person feedback from residents & CSA members as well as support social media and other marketing/promotion activities for our farm and nonprofit programs.

 Santa Barbara Botanic Garden